dwightjack/vue-types/packages/docs/guide/validators.md

 ### objectOf

-Validates that a prop is an object with values of a certain type.
-It accepts JavaScript constructors, Vue.js props validation objects, and VueTypes validators objects.
+Validates that a prop is an object with values of a specific type.
+It accepts JavaScript constructors, Vue.js props validation objects, and VueTypes validator objects.

 <CodeExample>